Surviving self-isolation during COVID-19

 We are living in very uncertain times, the like of which none of us remember experiencing before.
 The world has been rocked by the emergence of a new virus.
 Many people live in fear of passing it on to someone else and being the source of another person’s severe illness or death.
 And many more are frightened that they won’t survive this coronavirus pandemic.
-And so in many countries, people are choosing to self-isolate or governments are forcing them into a sort of quarantine.
+So in many countries, people are choosing to self-isolate or governments are forcing them into a sort of quarantine.

 But self-isolation is pretty tough and it’s causing all sorts of foreseen and unforeseen difficulties.
 Many people have lost their jobs or are faced with financial hardship or uncertainty.
 Schools have been shut.
 Exams may or may not go ahead.
 Nobody knows how long this self-isolation for COVID-19 will last.
 Tempers are starting to fray.
 Food choices are being influenced by people’s emotions, which are largely a sense of heightened fear, anxiety, anger and doom.
 Previously active people are being forced to be sedentary.
 Toilet paper is running out…